This is a RYA VHF course online for anyone who owns a fixed or hand-held marine VHF radio.

 I only have a hand held VHF radio, what type of licence do I need?

 You will need a ship’s portable licence issued by Ofcom.
 The hand held vhf radio will be issued to you with an international callsign, which includes the letter T to denote that it is a transportable and licensed to an individual and not the vessel.
 But, you still need to have passed the exam to use it.

 I’m going to use my radio in the European inland water ways.
 Do I need Automatic Transmitter Identification System ( ATIS) fitting to my radio?

 Yes, you will need to upgrade your set to transmit ATIS.
 For more info go to: https://licensing.ofcom.org.uk/radiocommunication-licences/ships-radio/faq/atis-faq

 I have just purchased an Emergency Position Indicating Radio Beacon (EPIRB ).
 Who do I register it with in the UK?

 You register it on the EPIRB Registry with the Maritime and Coastguard Agency (MCA) in Falmouth.
 To register online go to:

 I am a Sea Kayaker and have been told that as well as a VHF hand held radio and mobile phone I can get a PLB.
 What type do you suggest?

-We suggest a small Personal Location Beacon ( PLB), such as a FASTFIND 200 OR 210 made by McMurdo.
+We suggest a small Personal Location Beacon ( PLB), such as a FASTFIND made by McMurdo.
 It’s totally waterproof and has a GPS 50 channel receiver inside for better location in an emergency situation.
 Also this small PLB operates on a global 406 MHz system with a 121.5 MHz homing signal.